netgroup-polito/VPNaaS/README.md

 * [helm](https://helm.sh/docs/intro/install/) v2.16+

 ## Installation

+We will first focus on provisioning the OpenVPN installation on top of Kubernetes.
+Once this is done, we will add the components that allow us to expose the metrics through Prometheus.
+As we've seen, these metrics are then processed by the adapter and exposed through the k8s metrics API.

+After that, we can deploy HPA instances that autoscale against these new metrics.

+### OpenVPN

 The Helm OpenVPN chart is derived from the [official one](https://github.com/helm/charts/tree/master/stable/openvpn).
 This fork includes new shared volumes that are used to share OpenVPN metrics, and a sidecar container that exports these metrics for Prometheus.